easyparcel/nextgen-integration-doc/Switching_from_Classic_to_next_gen_for_Shopify_integration_(SG).md

-# Switching from Classic to Next Gen for Shopify Integration (MY)
+# Switching from Classic to Next Gen for Shopify Integration (SG)

 ## Table of Contents
 - [Navigation Path](#navigation-path)